 Pure’s “AAA Quality Only” policy may make our prices look to be a bit less competitive at the outset, I believe that adhering to this high quality standard results in prettier pearl jewelry and happier, more loyal customers in the long run.

-That said, there’s no denying the WOW Factor that a really large layout of White or Golden South Sea pearls exudes!
-The necklace above crossed my desk in 2016 and was gone within a few weeks (because look at that Orient!!)
+That said, there’s no denying the WOW Factor that a really large layout of White or Golden South Sea pearls exudes.
+The Off-Round / Button-Shape South Sea pearl necklace pictured just above crossed my desk in 2016 and was gone within a few weeks (because look at that Orient!!)

 Snagging a screaming deal like this depends on whether off-round and button-shaped pearls, or a few inclusions is a huge turn off for you, or if the luster and orient that is plain to see here overwhelms those other factors.